-Mormons have a thing about Doctrine, with a capital D. We try to define it, we argue about it, we prioritize it.
-We even misquote scripture about “bearing down in pure
+Latter-day Saints have a thing about Doctrine, with a capital D. We try to define it, we argue about it, we prioritize it.
+We even misquote scripture which supposedly says “bearing down in pure

-testimony” (Alma 4:19), er, “pure doctrine” which is not a scriptural phrase, and I’m not even sure what it means.
+doctrine” (Alma 4:19), when it actually says “pure testimony.”
+“Pure doctrine” is not a scriptural phrase, and I’m not even sure what it means.
 We tend to read scripture looking for doctrine.
 Sometimes, because of cultural expectations about how to identify doctrine, we can’t see it when it’s right in front of us.

-I think we are conditioned to identify simple propositional phrases as “doctrine” like, “tithing is 10% of increase” or “charity is the pure love of Christ.”
+I think we are conditioned to conceptualize and identify simple propositional phrases as “doctrine” e.g., “tithing is 10% of increase” or “charity is the pure love of Christ.”
 But what if this is not primarily the way scripture is meant to teach?

 Much of the chapters we read today does not contain any sentences like those.
 It’s stories, instead, and not stories with obvious and pithy moral imperatives for us to follow, like parts of the Gospels, or any “thus we see” from Book of Mormon editors.
 So, if doctrine is the purpose of scripture, and these stories don’t contain much doctrine… then what’s the point?

-So today, I want to compare the story of Limhi’s people with the story of Alma’s people, and draw some important doctrine from the comparison.
-In particular, read and reread these stories focused on comparisons of how each group gets into bondage, and how they get out.
+So today, I want to compare the story of Limhi’s people with the story of Alma’s people, and draw some important lessons from the comparison.
+In particular, read and reread these stories focusing on comparisons of how each group gets in to and then out of bondage.

-Limhi’s people try to force their way out of bondage militarily, but are badly beaten every time.(Mos 21:6-12)
+Limhi’s people try to force their way out of bondage militarily, and are badly beaten every time.(Mos 21:6-12)

 Alma’s people support each other, and “submit cheerfully and with patience to all the will of the lord.”
 (Mosiah 24:15)